 To prove liability in a surgical error lawsuit, you must establish two facts.

 First, the medical treatment you received must not have met an accepted “medical standard of care.”
 The expected standard of care is the care that an ordinary, competent health care professional with a similar level of training and experience would have provided under the same or similar circumstances.

 Suppose you have unexpected bleeding during surgery that could not have been detected from a thorough medical history or pre-operative bloodwork.
 The surgical team immediately notices the bleeding and follows every accepted protocol to treat it.
 That care would meet the medical standard of care even if your surgical outcome turned out considerably worse than you expected.

 Second, the error must have actually harmed you.
-If you were not harmed, there is no medical malpractice, even if the error was outrageous.
-This could occur if an operating team made a mistake during your procedure but noticed the mistake and was able to correct it with no additional pain, medical risk, or monetary cost to you.
+If you were not harmed, there is no medical malpractice despite the potential for harm, even if the error was outrageous.
+This could occur if an operating team made a mistake during your procedure but noticed the mistake and was able to correct it with no additional pain, medical risk or monetary cost to you.

 And there’s another hurdle you’ll have to clear: that of the statute of limitations, which defines the time limit in which you must bring a claim.
 That means that it’s important to act quickly when you or a loved one has been injured by a surgical error.

 According to the National Institutes of Health, most surgical errors are due to problems before or after, rather than during, surgery.
 Our lawyers look closely at the timelines of events when preparing a surgical error claim or lawsuit.

 Pfau Cochran Vertetis Amala PLLC Understands Medical Malpractice And Surgical Errors